Left-Handed Drumming (Differences, Challenges, Pros/Cons)

 - A standard drum set can be set up in a left-handed configuration just by switching the positions of the drums and cymbals.
 The same applies to many electronic drum sets.

 - If you want to use a double-bass drum pedal, you would need to get a left-footed version (or a reversible one).

 - Left-handed drum setup has its pros and cons.
 It can be very awkward for left-handed drummers if you need to share a kit for gigs, due to setup time and sound check.

 - Teaching left-handed drummers can be a little challenging, particularly if the teacher only has one drum set.

 - Open-handed drumming is an alternative option for lefties that want to play on a right-handed drum set configuration.

-Scientists have shown that people are either born with a right-hand gene or a non-right-hand gene.
-And, about one-tenth of the world’s current population is left-handed.
-But lefties (or southpaws as they are commonly known) often get the short end of the stick because society is oriented and designed for the majority.
+About one-tenth of the world’s current population is left-handed.
+But lefties often get the short end of the stick because society is oriented and designed for the majority.